King Receives Cyprus President, Urges Immediate Ceasefire In Gaza

-During a meeting with Cyprus President Nikos Christodoulides, King Abdullah reiterated Jordan's rejection of the forced displacement of the Palestinians within or outside of Gaza, noting that the world must reject attempts to create conditions for displacement.
+During a meeting with Cyprus President Nikos Christodoulides, the King reiterated Jordan's rejection of the forced displacement of the Palestinians within or outside of Gaza, noting that the world must reject attempts to create conditions for displacement, according to a Royal Court statement.

-According to a royal court statement, the meeting, held at Al Husseiniya Palace and attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, covered the importance of stepping up efforts to increase and deliver humanitarian and relief aid to the Gaza Strip.
+The meeting, held at Al Husseiniya Palace and attended by HRH Crown Prince Hussein, covered the importance of stepping up efforts to increase and deliver humanitarian and relief aid to the Gaza Strip.

-His Majesty stressed the need to ensure the uninterrupted delivery of sufficient humanitarian and relief aid to Gaza and the provision of food, medicine, water, and fuel without delay, warning that the humanitarian situation will deteriorate if military operations continue.
+His Majesty stressed the need to ensure the uninterrupted delivery of sufficient humanitarian and relief aid to Gaza and the provision of food, medicine, water and fuel without delay, warning that the humanitarian situation will deteriorate if military operations continue, the statement said.

 For his part, President Christodoulides expressed appreciation for Jordan's role, led by the King, in ensuring the provision of relief and medical aid into Gaza, voicing Cyprus' support for these efforts.